Call for Scores 2022 “Dividable”

 Information for selected works and the creators

-- All rights of the selected work will remain to composers, except for the performing right ONLY for the concert held in summer 2019, when the piece will be given the premier.
+- All rights of the selected work will remain to composers, except for the performing right ONLY for the concert held in spring 2023, when the piece will be given the premier.

 - There will be no cash prize.